scholarslab/scholarslab.github.io/collections/_posts/2016-12-13-time-twitter-and-keeping-up-with-the-kardashians.md

 layout: post
 slug: time-twitter-and-keeping-up-with-the-kardashians
 title: Time, Twitter, and Keeping Up with the Kardashians
-categories:
+category: blog
+tags:
 - Grad Student Research
-tags:
 - praxis program
 - Dash-Amerikan
 - social media
+- time
 ---

 We started this semester thinking about time and the ways time is structured, pathologized, and altered.
 And when it came to finding an access point for these questions, a project, if you will, we found it in an unlikely source: